darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 # For whom the article

-The article is written for all those people using Pycharm but wishing to switch to Vscode for a reason.
+This article is written for all those people using Pycharm but wishing to switch to Vscode for a reason.
 And also for beginners not knowing how to setup the visual debugger in vscode for python yet.

-The article is written on request of multiple people who work with python through dev env setups with docker-compose, and needing connect to already existing containers and start dealing with python efficiently in it.
+The article is written at the request of multiple people who work with python through dev env setups with docker-compose, and needing connect to already existing containers and start dealing with python efficiently in it.

-In this article we also cover ability to run visual debug for specific unit tests, and stress importance of doing it, because it helps us having comfortable entrypoints into our code with maximum visibility.
-That makes test driven development very plausable, or at least development when tests are written at the end of an atomic change made by pull request, for the reasons of having ability to see rapid feedback and trying to your code parts literally from within unit tests.
+In the article, we also cover the ability to run visual debug for specific unit tests, and stress the importance of doing it, because it helps us having comfortable entrypoints into our code with maximum visibility.
+That makes test-driven development very plausible, or at least development when tests are written at the end of an atomic change made by pull request, for the reasons of having the ability to see rapid feedback and trying to your code parts literally from within unit tests.

 Article as main point guides people how to setup things for working with Python for Django *in already running* Docker containers, but we provide also explanation of doing it without docker, and also for Fastapi, and Flask for comparison.
 Previous zero knowledge of vscode usage is assumed.
-Knowledge to operate `pip` and `venv` is assumed being present.
+Knowledge to operate `pip` and `venv` is assumed to be present.

-All examples provided in article are foundable in [examples](<https://github.com/darklab8/blog/tree/master/blog/articles/article_detailed/article_visual_debugger_in_vscode/examples>) folder. **We assume u will be opening vscode as working directory from within specific example folder** like examples/simple_pyscript or examples/django_example, so that `.vscode` folder will be in the root of your file path.
+All examples provided in article are foundable in [examples](<https://github.com/darklab8/blog/tree/master/blog/articles/article_detailed/article_visual_debugger_in_vscode/examples>) folder. **We assume u will be opening vscode with working directory from within a specific example folder** like examples/simple_pyscript or examples/django_example, so that `.vscode` folder will be in the root of your file path.

 P.S.
 In normal projects reopening workdir with `code -r .` is not required, as we open projects only once, but we will be often using it in this article to switch between multiple working directories when necessary.

 # Python without docker

-- We make assumption we utilize [flat python structure](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/), because it is simple and makes project working maximum out of the box with minimum of extra wtfs.
+- We make the assumption we utilize [flat python structure](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/), because it is simple and makes a project at maximum working out of the box with a minimum of extra wtf.
 - We also assume we will be utilizing unit testing :]
-- As mentioned, as assume u will be opening as "Working Directory" specific example folders like examples/simple_pyscript.
+- As mentioned, we assume u will be opening as "Working Directory" specific example folders like examples/simple_pyscript.
     - `code -r .` shortcut allows quickly reopening vscode with changing working directory.
-- We also assume you are using Linux as main OS, or at least using WSL2 with linux opened inside if u are developing at Windows or MacOS.
+- We also assume you are using Linux as a main OS, or at least using WSL2 with linux opened inside if u are developing at Windows or MacOS.
     - (the article material is tested to work on Kubuntu 22.04 LTS)

-First assure u installed `Pytest Explorer` extension.
-It will autoinstall Python extension for intellisence along the way.
+First, ensure u installed `Pytest Explorer` extension.
+It will autoinstall Python extension for intellisense along the way.
 - pytest explorer id for search `@id:littlefoxteam.vscode-python-test-adapter`
 - it will autoinstall Python extension along side: `@id:ms-python.python`
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/extension_pytest1.png)
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/extension_pytest2.png)
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/extension_pytest3.png)

-If smth is working weird, like syntax highlighting by colors is not present, make sure to run Ctrl + Shift + P and write Reload Window.
+If smth is working weirdly, like syntax highlighting by colors is not present, make sure to run Ctrl + Shift + P and write Reload Window.
 Select and apply, it quickly reloads vscode, including reloading extensions.
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/ctrl_shift_p_reloadwindow.png)

 After that python simple file debugging is launchable as